Communities developing resources and competencies for using their languages

 LIFT — LIFT (Lexicon Interchange FormaT) is an XML format for lexical information (dictionaries).
 LIFT allows movement of data between programs such as WeSay, FLEx and Lexique Pro.

 Unicode — an industry-wide character set encoding standard designed to support the worldwide interchange, processing, and display of the written texts of the diverse languages and technical disciplines of the modern world.
-Closely related to ISO/IEC 10646.
+It is closely related to ISO/IEC 10646.

 ISO 15924 — the International Organization for Standardization's registry of scripts.
 Each script is identified by a name and four-letter code.
 The current version of the standard includes 156 scripts.